Group2-WorkTimeTracking/REST-Server/README.md

 #### `/login`

-* Submit a **POST** request to this URI to authenticate through the API.
-If the request is successful, the server will return an account object, *including the userkey that is required for every other API paths*.
+* **NOT IMPLEMENTED** Submit a **POST** request to this URI to authenticate through the API.
+If the request is successful, the server will return an account object.

 ### Employer URIs (for the web client)